RunestoneInteractive/httlads/_sources/PredictiveAnalytics/predicting_rentals.rst

 with how the graph looks as well as the mean absolute error.
 Missing your daily predictions by over 900 is not great, especially in the earlier days when rentals were only around 1000.
-In fact, if the average daily rentals for this time period is about 2750, then you are off by around 77% every day.
+In fact, if the average daily rentals for this period is about 2750, then you are off by around 77% every day.

 We can also look at the :math:`R^2` score for this model, which is 0.373.
 1.0 would be the best score possible, so we are a long way from there.